yutongw0427/datathon/README.md

 ### When validating the code, all datasets have to be under the same folder with code.

-Code and Datasets are all in the zipfile Datasets_Code besides the Part 1.csv ...
+Code **Code_team29.py** and Datasets used in the code are in the zipfile Datasets_Code besides the Part 1.csv ...
 Part 5.csv.

 1. uszips.csv